Call us on 1800 462 668 and we’ll help you troubleshoot any issues with your meter. We’ll put you in touch with your distributor if necessary.

 There might be a couple of reasons for this.

-If you don’t have a smart meter —you’ll need to enter your meter readings manually in your Powershop account.
+If you don’t have a smart meter —you’ll need to enter your meter readings manually in your Powershop account, or wait for your distributor to read your meter (which usually happens at least every 3 months) and send us the reading to update your account.

 If you do have a smart meter — it’s pretty normal to have up to one day’s worth of readings missing.
 The readings that are recorded in your Powershop account are usually 24 hours behind real time.